To,

 25. WHISTLE BLOWER POLICY / VIGIL MECHANISM

-Mechanism Committee and the Audit Committee Chairman.
+access to the Vigil Mechanism or the Audit Committee Chairman.

 26. BUSINESS RESPONSIBILITY REPORT